vceesar/cortinas/README.md

 <!-- LICENSE -->
 ## Licença

 Distribuido sobre a Licença MIT.
-Veja a `LICENSE` para mais informações.
+Veja a `LICENÇA` para mais informações.

 <!-- CONTACT -->